DataDog/documentation/content/en/tracing/trace_pipeline/ingestion_mechanisms.md

 #### Datadog Agent 6/7.33 to 6/7.40.x

-No further customization exist.
-To customize the default behavior, upgrade the Datadog Agent to Datadog Agent 6/7.41.0 and higher.
+Error sampling default behavior can't be changed for these Agent versions.
+Upgrade the Datadog Agent to Datadog Agent 6/7.41.0 and higher.

 ### Rare traces